-Last September or October or November, you planted garlic cloves and watched them grow steadily and patiently through winter and summer.
-It’s now summer, and you feel the time is ripe for harvesting – and you may be right.
+Last September, October, or November, you planted garlic cloves and watched them grow steadily and patiently through winter and summer.
+It’s now summer, and you may be right if you feel the time is ripe for harvesting.

-Growing garlic is easy as long as you get the timing right to plant garlic and nurture healthy crops and when harvest garlic.
+Growing garlic is easy as long as you get the right timing to plant garlic, nurture healthy crops, and know when to harvest garlic.
 With garlic, fall planting is highly recommended for two main reasons:

 - Fall-planted garlic allows the bulbs to establish strong root systems before the ground freezes.

-- It also allows the bulbs to produce green leaves by early spring so that they’ll be ready to sprout as soon as the snow melts in the spring.
+- It also allows the bulbs to produce green leaves by early spring so they’ll be ready to sprout as soon as the snow melts.

 Fall plantings should be ready for harvest in the mid to late summer.
 Here is a simple guide to planting garlic

-Choose a site that receives 6-8 hours of direct sunlight per day.
-Preparing your garlic bed.
-Both soft neck varieties and hard neck garlic varieties prefer rich, well-drained soil.
+Choose a site that receives 6-8 hours of direct sunlight daily—preparing your garlic bed.
+Both soft-neck varieties and hard-neck garlic varieties prefer rich, well-drained soil.
 Remove any weeds and mix in a blend of compost and organic fertilizer into your raised beds.
 To grow strong and healthy garlic, heavily mulch your raised beds, especially when working with heavy soil.

 Planting Garlic Cloves